jared-goguen/website/assets/blog/posts/0001_website_setup.md

 - Bundles all code and assets using the production configuration.

 **heroku-postbuild**: npm run-script build
 - Instructs Heroku to construct the production bundle before launching the Express server.
-Since bundling is now integrate into the Heroku deploy process, we should never have to do this manually.
+Since bundling is now integrated into the Heroku deploy process, we should never have to do this manually.

 This covers **package.json**, it makes sense to cover the webpack configurations next.